 We do not have a specific brand recommendation as there are several excellent new and used brands of cabinets.
 However, we recommend that you factor the following points into your purchase decision:

-- Size of the work area (inside the cabinet) and the ability to get parts inside and out easily (opening).
+- Size of the area inside the cabinet and the ability to get parts inside and out easily (opening).

 How do you prep inside the tubes?

 We recommend blasting aluminum oxide or garnet sand or media that is designed to etch metal (100-120 grit) through all openings of the tube for several seconds (minimum of 60 seconds) on each tube opening while turning the tube to allow the media as much contact on the inner circumference of the tube.
-We then recommend forced air through each tube opening to remove and dust or debris.
-You can also draw a solvent dipped clean cloth or clean rag through the tubes providing you allow the solvent to completely evaporate from the surface.
+We then recommend forced air through each tube opening to remove dust or debris.

 Can ZyBar be blasted off?